2021-2024 Water and wastewater rates

 My wastewater bill now is the same outrageous price, or at least within a few dollars no mater how much water I use.
 I am a single person in a home.
 My water consumption is about 5 m3 and costs me about $85-$90 per month.
 I believe it is fixed rate now because in the summer my usage will go to 11 because of watering but the cost doesn't change.
 My water is already more expensive than my hydro so please tell me if that is going to change.
 Is it going to increase again?
 Why wouldn't we bill according to usage so we at least try to be somewhat conservative in the usage

-Peggy Myall asked over 3 years ago
+Peggy Myall asked about 4 years ago

 All County properties with a water meter are currently charged both a fixed charge and a consumption charge based on usage.
 If you generally use the same amount of water each month, the bill should not change much month to month, and this is not a proposed change for 2021-2024.